maggiehuntpa/backend-intro/README.md

 Hello!

-Welcome to the exercises for our Back-End ProgrammingCrash-Course.
+Welcome to the exercises for our Back-End Programming Crash-Course.

 You will find here two folders, one for each exercise: